 It’s also possible that it’s a software issue.
 Most modern operating systems can read most memory cards without extra software.
 But it’s not impossible to have a setup that causes problems.
 If you have another computer handy, try that.

 Nearly all cameras can be used as card readers by connecting the camera directly to the computer.
 Usually, you’ll need to have your camera powered on.
 With some, you’ll need to put the camera in connection mode.
 Your camera’s instruction manual will be able to help if you’re in doubt.
 So with the memory card in the camera, connect it to your computer to see if you can access the photos.
 If you can, go ahead and download the photos right away to your computer.
 Get the photos to a safe place first, then worry about finding out what went wrong.

 If your camera can’t read the photos either, then the problem probably does lie with the card.
 So it’s time to move on to more serious data recovery efforts.

 RELATED: Fastest SD Cards | Speed Tests

 When your photos are on your memory card, it’s a pretty weak link in the chain.
-In most cases it means there’s only one copy (unless you have one of the few cameras that can copy to two cards simultaneously).
+In most cases, it means there’s only one copy (unless you have one of the newer, high-end cameras that can copy to two cards simultaneously).
 And while memory cards are pretty reliable, there is nevertheless still a small percentage failure rate.
 Once you download the photos off the memory card to your computer, one hopes you have a robust backup system in place involving multiple copies (and if you don’t, here are some ideas on where to start).
-Until then, you’re relying of the memory card.
+Until then, you’re relying on the memory card.

 There are a number of data recovery software options available.
 While they aim to do basically the same thing, they don’t all do it in the same way.
 Most of them look and feel as though they were designed by a committee of engineers rather than anyone concerned about pesky little things like user interfaces.